wayworm/life-map/README.md

 Potential Improvements and Known Issues

-Missing helpers.py: The login_required decorator's implementation is not provided.
-Its correct functionality is assumed.

 Database Schema Management: No formal database migration system (e.g., Flask-Migrate) is in place.
 Schema changes require manual CREATE TABLE or ALTER TABLE statements.

-Error Handling Detail: Error messages returned to the user (e.g., from register or newProject) can be verbose.
-Production environments require more generic error messages to prevent information leakage.

-Client-Side ID Refresh: After saving tasks, the entire page reloads to synchronize client-side temporary IDs with database IDs.
-A more efficient approach would be to update DOM elements dynamically using the new_ids_map returned by the backend.

-Parent-Child Completion Logic: While propagation downwards and upwards is implemented, complex scenarios (e.g., unchecking a parent when only some children are unchecked) may require further refinement for complete consistency.

-No "Planned Hours" Save Logic: The planned_hours input field is present in tasks v4.html but its value is not collected or saved in the save_tasks endpoint in app.py.

-Project Name Update in work_items: The edit_project route's update for the top-level work_item name relies on the AND name = (SELECT name FROM projects WHERE project_id = ?) clause.
-This means the top-level task name will only update if it still matches the old project name.
-It should update unconditionally for the parent_item_id IS NULL work item linked to that project_id.

-Database Connection Closing: The conn.close() in save_tasks's finally block is redundant if app.teardown_appcontext is properly configured to close the database connection at the end of each request.
-This can cause issues.